Last Updated on

 2. You need to be tech-savvy and have coding skills to start a blog

 Technology is developing super-fast but many people still believe coding skills are crucial to start a blog.
-More than a decade ago, email seemed like an unbelievable magic but now we are used to it.
+More than a decade ago, email seemed like unbelievable magic but now we are used to it.
 Everyone knows how to send and read one.
-The same applies to blogging, it used to be complicated but it has become easy nowadays.
+The same applies to blogging.
+It used to be complicated but it has become easy nowadays.

 Everyone is capable of starting a blog these days and gets a decent blog up and running.
 Believe me, I have helped people from age 7 to 79.
 They all have managed to do that, why shouldn’t you?

 3. You have to write every single day

 Most blogs don’t publish content every day unless they are big news sites.
 The average number of posts is 1-2 per week.
 Some professional bloggers even write only one long post every month but they still have thousands of readers.

 Every blogger develops their own regularity.
 The most important thing is consistency, not quantity.
 It’s not wise to flood followers with tens of posts as it is not good to leave the blog not updated for a very long time.
 When you get started, you can publish a post or two every week and that’s just enough to keep your readers excited and engaged.